PelionIoT/pelion-ready-example/README.md

 #### Changing the network interface

+<span class="notes">**Note:** From Mbed OS 5.10+, platforms have a default network interface defined in `mbed-os/targets/targets.json`, therefore this section can be skipped.
+If you wish to override the default configuration, you can add the configuration into the `mbed_app.json` file.

+For versions of Mbed OS 5.9 and earlier (and those cases where you use a different network interface), the steps below are still valid. </span>

 ##### For Ethernet

 The Ethernet interface is included within Mbed OS, so you do not need to add a library.